tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 ##### Protocol 2.4! - Non-Interactive Proof through Fiat-Shamir

 So far the *verifier* $ \mathcal{V} $ behaves as an honest verifier and all messages are random elements from $ \mathbb Z_p^* $.
-These are the pre-requisites needed to convert the protocol presented so far into a non-interactive protocol that is secure and full zero-knowledge in the random oracle model (thus without a trusted setup) using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.
+These are the pre-requisites needed to convert the protocol presented so far into a non-interactive protocol that is secure and has full zero-knowledge in the random oracle model (thus without a trusted setup) using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.

 ##### Protocol 2.5! - MPC Protocol for Bulletproofs

 This protocol allows multiple parties to construct a single simple efficient aggregate range proof designed for Bulletproofs.
 This is valuable when multiple parties want to create a single joined confidential transaction, where each party knows some of the inputs and outputs and needs to create range proofs for their known outputs.
-In Bulletproofs $ m $ parties each having a Pedersen commitment $ (V_k)_{k=1}^m $ can generate a single Bulletproof that each $ V_k $ commits to a number in some fixed range.
+In Bulletproofs, $ m $ parties each having a Pedersen commitment $ (V_k)_{k=1}^m $ can generate a single Bulletproof that each $ V_k $ commits to a number in some fixed range.

 Let $ k $ denote the $ k $th party's message, thus $ A^{(k)} $ is generated using only inputs of party $ k $.
 A set of distinct generators $ (g^{(k)}, h^{(k)})^m_{k=1} $ is assigned to each party, and $ \mathbf g,\mathbf h $ is defined as the interleaved concatenation of all $ g^{(k)} , h^{(k)} $ such that